 For example, dysbarism is one of the most common health concerns faced by commercial and professional divers.
 What is dysbarism?
 In short, it is a medical condition with a multitude of complicated symptoms that usually results from an individual being exposed to rapid changes in ambient pressure.
 For example, if a diver is several hundred feet underwater, his/her body is under a great deal of ambient pressure.
 If the diver swims to the surface too quickly, he/she may suffer from dysbarism because of the rapidly changing atmospheric pressure.

-Dysbarism can be identified by a variety of symptoms.
+A variety of symptoms can identify dysbarism.
 One of the most common forms is decompression sickness (DCS).
 DCS occurs when inert gas bubbles are subjected to decreased pressure.
 Because of this, DCS usually occurs shortly after a dive.
 OSHA has published several manuals designed to help employers ensure their employees do not suffer from DCS.
 When precautions are taken, DCS and other related health risks can be avoided.
-Individuals suffering from DCS or another form dysbarism may suffer breathing difficulties, confusion, and joint pain.
+Individuals suffering from DCS or another form of dysbarism may suffer breathing difficulties, confusion, and joint pain.

 Generally speaking, DCS is the most common form of dysbarism and is usually caused by gas bubbles forming in one or more locations of the diver's body.
 For example, if gas bubbles begin to form in the diver's joints, he/she may experience joint pain.
 This symptom is called the bends.
 Similarly, if a diver develops bubbles in the spine or head, he/she may experience staggers.
 Staggers is symptomized by dizziness and confusion.
 Bubbles may also form in the chest or skin.
 Bubbles form in the diver's chest is referred to as chokes and can be identified by coughing, wheezing, and difficulty breathing.
 Although mild forms of DCS may be treated at the dive site, DCS may also be a life-threatening condition.